-Field Description Advanced Settings Data Files Cisco TMSXE stores files at these default locations on the drive where Cisco TMSXE is installed (usually C:): \ProgramData\Cisco\TMSXE\Storage for data files • \ProgramData\Cisco\TMSXE\Config for configuration files IProgramDatalCiscolTMSXELogs for error and event logs Configuration The ProgramData Windows folder is hidden by default and located on the drive where Cisco TMSXE is installed.
-U U When configuring a Cisco TMSXE cluster, there will be four fields: Shared Data Files Shared Configuration Local Configuration Local Logs Logs Shared Data Files and Shared Configuration must be changed to point to network shares where all nodes have read/write access.
+Field Description Advanced Settings Data Files Cisco TMSXE stores files at these default locations on the drive where Cisco TMSXE is installed (usually C:): \ProgramData\Cisco\TMSXE\Storage for data files ProgramData\Cisco\TMSXE\Logs for error and event logs Configuration The ProgramData Windows folder is hidden by default and located on the drive where Cisco TMSXE is installed.
+When configuring a Cisco TMSXE cluster, there will be four fields: Shared Data Files Shared Configuration Local Configuration Logs Local Logs Shared Data Files and Shared Configuration must be changed to point to network shares where all nodes have read/write access.
 Local Configuration contains username and password data that can only be decrypted on the local server and must not be shared between nodes.
 Local Logs may point to a network share, but each node must have a separate folder for logs.
 Never Display Organizer in Cisco TMS Conference Title When a resource mailbox is set to both Delete Subject and Add Organizer to Subject , enabling this setting keeps the subject for the meeting entirely blank.
+Enable email Noti- fication for Single System Booking A new check box Enable email Notification for Single System Booking has been added in the Advance Settings tab.
+You have to select it to receive an email confirmation for a single system booking.

-Table 5: Configuration tool field reference (continued)
+Table 5 Configuration Tool Field Reference (continued)